bos/llvm/INSTALL.md

 -------------

 Firstly, you'll need to have LLVM.
-I recommend installing LLVM version 2.8 or later (from [llvm.org](http://llvm.org/releases/)), which is what this package has been tested with.
+I recommend installing LLVM version 2.9 (from [llvm.org](http://llvm.org/releases/)), which is what this package has been tested with.

 It's easy to install LLVM itself from source: